A101 Bootcamp: Real-world adulting skills college isn’t teaching.

 Learn how to navigate professional interactions and communicate effectively.

-Topics include: Meeting prep, follow-up emails, Slack etiquette, and building rapport.
+Topics include: Meeting prep, follow-up emails, Slack etiquette, and building rapport, Zoom do’s and don’ts.

 Meeting Conduct & Digital Etiquette